 Did you get everything done you wanted to yesterday?
 What about the day before?
 As productive as we try to be, sometimes it just doesn’t cut it.

-But it’s not because there aren’t enough hours in the day, it’s because we usually don’t know how to use them wisely!
-So we’ve rounded up the best productivity hacks from our favorite behavioral economists and psychologists, from Dan Ariely to Malcolm Gladwell.
+But it’s not because there aren’t enough hours in the day, it’s because we usually don’t know how to prioritize our future selves wisely!
+So we’ve rounded up the best productivity tips from our favorite behavioral economists and psychologists, from Dan Ariely to Malcolm Gladwell.
 Here are their favorite pieces of productivity advice, backed by science:

 Adam Grant, Organizational Psychologist, Author of Give and Take